wal-z1/wal-z1/README.md

 ---

 ### About Me:
-Currently I am a CS student at (ESI).
+Currently I'm a CS student at (ESI).

 I enjoy focusing on the practical application of technology to build clean, functional, and well-designed solutions.